 Another set of control cable and feedline chokes were made and installed at the point where the antenna cables and feedline enters the vehicle.
 The picture above shows some additional detail on how the chokes are made.
 It is important that the chokes be at the same point on each of the control cables and coax feedline so that any RF-induced on the cables does not couple from one cable to another and bypass the chokes.

 I decided to do some additional work on the bonding of the bed of our truck to the rest of the F-150.
 This involved installing 4 bonding straps between each corner of the F-150’s bed and the frame.
 I used the excellent strapping material from Electric Motion for this purpose.
-This strapping features eyelets which are installed every 3 inches along the strapping material.
-This made attachment of the strapping to the F-150’s bed and frame easy to do via self-taping stainless steel screws and star washers.
+This strapping features eyelets which are installed every 3 inches along with the strapping material.
+This made the attachment of the strapping to the F-150’s bed and frame easy to do via self-tapping stainless steel screws and star washers.
 A liberal coating of Ideal NOALOX was used on each of the screws and washers to protect against corrosion.
-Also note the convoluted tubing which houses the antenna control leads and feedline running along the frame.
+Also, note the convoluted tubing which houses the antenna control leads and feedline running along with the frame.
 The tubing protects the antenna’s cabling and feedline from the weather and enables secure mounting to the vehicle’s frame.